Mountaineering hazards and safety

 Kluane National Park and Reserve

 Mountaineering parties must be entirely self-sufficient and able to handle any emergency situations on their own.
-In the event of an emergency you should be prepared for lengthy delays in search and rescue response times due to weather conditions and/or the availability of both aircraft and rescue personnel.
+In the event of an emergency you should be prepared to communicate your situation and for lengthy delays in search and rescue response times.

 Emergency contact information